YextSolutions/hitchhikers-code/Answers/Backend/query-rules-numbers-regex.md

 }
 ```

-For anyone looking to learn more about RegEx or validate their expressions I highly recommend visiting https://regexone.com/and https://regex101.com/ respectively.
+For anyone looking to learn more about RegEx or validate their expressions I highly recommend visiting https://regexone.com/ and https://regex101.com/ respectively.